Name: Dr. Daniela Novick

 The protein is part of a normal immune cycle… substances such as IL-18BP prevent an immune system overreaction

-At the time of the baby’s hospitalization, IL-18BP had entered Phase II clinical trials for a number of indications involving IL-18, including adult-onset Still’s disease, a rare autoimmune disease that is characterized by systemic inflammation and extremely high levels of IL-18.
-The doctors at the hospital in Philadelphia asked AB2 Bio to supply IL-18BP for compassionate use – that is, outside the scope of the clinical trial.
-The company happily complied, and the US FDA promptly approved.
+The doctors at the hospital in Philadelphia requested IL-18BP for compassionate use – that is, outside the scope of the clinical trial.
+This was agreed to and the US FDA promptly approved.
 After the baby returned home, the firm reported the following in a press release: “This is a major medical breakthrough confirming that our drug candidate is an effective and life-saving treatment for patients suffering from severe inflammatory diseases.”

 IL-18 is overexpressed in more common autoimmune and inflammatory diseases, including lupus and Crohn’s disease, as well as heart disease and acute kidney injury.
 Since a simple blood test can reveal high levels of IL-18, Novick is hopeful that IL-18BP may eventually be used to treat multiple conditions for which there are no cures today.